joseairosa/node-user-management-api/README.md

 Note: Do not use this database for anything apart from tests.
 It will be completely deleted every time you run the tests.

+## Deploying

+This service is currently deployed to heroku under `https://node-user-management-dev.herokuapp.com`.

+Deployement is currently handled continuously:

+- Commit to master
+- Runs tests in travis-ci
+- If tests pass heroku will deploy the API